Bikash012/usestate-hook-in-react/README.md

+# React Counter App
+This is a simple React project that demonstrates the usage of the useState hook to manage state and update a counter value dynamically.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.